Opening Hours

 Sleep apnea appliances, also called oral appliances, are designed to treat obstructive sleep apnea (OSA) by repositioning the lower jaw and tongue during sleep, thereby preventing airway blockage.
 Mandibular Advancement Devices (MADs), resembling mouthguards, move the lower jaw forward.
 On the other hand, tongue-retaining devices (TRDs) retain the tongue in a forward position, preventing it from collapsing into the airway.
 Combinations of MADs and TRDs are also available as combination treatment devices.

 If you or a loved one is grappling with sleep apnea, don't let it compromise your quality of life.
 At Star Dental Institute, we specialize in comprehensive sleep solutions tailored to your unique needs.
-Whether it’s oral appliances for snoring or more advanced solutions for sleep apnea, our personalized approach ensures effective results.
-Our expert team is dedicated to improving your sleep quality, ensuring you wake up refreshed and revitalized.
+Whether it’s oral appliances for snoring or advanced treatments for sleep apnea, our personalized approach ensures effective results.
+Our expert team is dedicated to enhancing your sleep quality, ensuring you wake up refreshed and revitalized.
+To get started with your tailored plan, book an appointment with Star Dental Institute today and take the first step toward better sleep.

 *First Name